eskpetri/SignalRApps/README.md

 ## .MAUI

-Still some certificate problem persists. java.security.cert.CertPathValidatorException:...
+Still some certificate problem persists. <br/> java.security.cert.CertPathValidatorException: Trust anchor for certification path not found.<br/>
 Chechking it out tomorrow.
 MAUI took so much time.
 Many basic stuff is done totally differently and I didn't found easier way to do it.